SukritGaneshUIUC/cs425-mp2-main/README.md

 - `list_self`: list self process's id.
 The format is ```{IP address}#timestamp```
 - `leave`:  command to voluntarily leave the group (different from a failure, which will be Ctrl-C or kill)
 - `grep`: get into MP1 distributed grep program

+You can also implement file commands.
+This is when you enter 6 as your command.
+There are several possible commands: GET, PUT, DEL, and GET-VERSIONS.
+You will be prompted to enter a filename and file directory depending on the command.
+The filename refers to the name of the file on the server, while the file directory refers to the name of the file locally.
+When doing a GET request, for example, you will need to specify the name of the file on the server, and the local file where the contents will be copied to.

 ## Output
 If the program runs successfully, your terminal will show the following based on your input: